 FIGURE

-FIGURE 1Map of Antirrhinum majus populationswere sampled across the geographic range of the species in Southern France.
+FIGURE 1.
+Map of Antirrhinum majus populations

+A. majus populations were sampled across the geographic range of the species in Southern France.
 Red dots represent A. m. pseudomajus populations, yellow dots represent A. m striatum populations.
 Population names and description can be found in Table S1.

-FIGURE 2Pairwise neutral genetic differentiation FST plotted against pairwise geographic distances or altitudinal differencesamong eight Antirrhinum majus pseudomajus populations pairs (grey dots), and five A. m. striatum populations pairs (black diamonds).
-There were non-significant between a) FST and geographic distance in A. m. pseudomajus ( ns) and in A. m striatum ( ns), b) FST / (1- FST) and the log of geographic distance in A. m. pseudomajus () and in A. m striatum (), c) FST and altitude differences in A. m. pseudomajus () and in A. m striatum ().
+FIGURE 2.
+Pairwise neutral genetic differentiation FST plotted against pairwise geographic distances or altitudinal differences.

+Pairwise FST was estimated among eight Antirrhinum majus pseudomajus populations pairs (grey dots), and five A. m. striatum populations pairs (black diamonds).
+There were non-significant relationship between a) FST and geographic distance in A. m. pseudomajus (Mantel r = 0.018, P = 0.46 ns) and in A. m striatum (Mantel r = -0.15, P = 0.63 ns), b) FST / (1- FST) and the log of geographic distance in A. m. pseudomajus (Mantel r = 0.04, P = 0.41 ns) and in A. m striatum (Mantel r = -0.18, P = 0.6 ns), c) FST and altitude differences in A. m. pseudomajus (Mantel r = 0.23, P = 0.05 ns) and in A. m striatum (Mantel r = -0.3, P = 0.94 ns).

-FIGURE 3
+FIGURE 3.
+Trait changes with altitude.

 Population estimates of marginal means with standard errors of two phenotypic traits (a. number of nodes, b. number of branches) in populations of two subspecies of Antirrhinum majus grown in a common garden.
 Means are plotted against altitude of origin.
 Lines refer to the linear regression between trait mean estimates and altitude.
 Grey dots represent A. m. pseudomajus populations, black diamonds represent A. m. striatum populations.
 Equation of non-significant linear regressions were a) y= 0.00125 x +12 (P = 0.43 ns) and b), y= -0.00048 x +18 (P = 0.78 ns) for A. m. pseudomajus.

-FIGURE 4
+FIGURE 4.
+Overall QST estimates with their 95% CI

-Overall QST estimates with their 95% CI seven phenotypic traits in eight Antirrhinum majus pseudomajus populations (grey dots) and five A. m. striatum populations (black diamonds) that were grown in a common garden.
+Overall QST estimates with their 95% CI are represented for seven phenotypic traits in eight Antirrhinum majus pseudomajus populations (grey dots) and five A. m. striatum populations (black diamonds) that were grown in a common garden.
 Average population FST is represented by the dashed grey line for A. m. pseudomajus, and the dashed black line for A. m. striatum.
 Germ.date = germination date, Diameter= stem diameter, Nodes = number of nodes, Branches = number of branches, Height= plant height, Inter.
 Length= internodes length, SLA= specific leaf area.

-FIGURE 5
+FIGURE 5.
+Illustration of the relationship between population pairwise QST, FST and altitudinal differences

 Population pairwise quantitative trait differentiation (QST) for the germination date, the number of branches and the number of nodes in Antirrhinum majus striatum (a, c and e, black diamonds) and A. m. pseudomajus (b, d and f, black dots).
 Black lines are only indicative.
-They represent the informal linear relationship of population pairwise QST on population pairwise altitudinal differences (m), .
+They represent the informal linear relationship of population pairwise QST on population pairwise altitudinal differences (m), thereby illustrating the statistical dependency formally tested by Mantel test approaches.
 Grey dots and dashed line refer to population neutral genetic differentiation (FST).

 Reference List